 The best choice would be to buy a helmet that’s tested and approved by the US DOT, and certified by the Snell Memorial Foundation.

-The Atlanta motorcycle accident lawyers at the Katz Law Firm represent injured victims of motorcycle accidents in the metro Atlanta region and across Georgia.
+The Atlanta motorcycle accident lawyers at the Katz Personal Injury Lawyers represent injured victims of motorcycle accidents in the metro Atlanta region and across Georgia.